Skip to content

 Dimension seen from Earth80 x 60 arc minutes

-The Rosetta Nebula looks like a sparkling pink carnation.
-In the center, the star cluster NGC 2244 is easy to identify with binoculars.
-These stars were formed about 4 million years ago.
-The glow of the nebula comes from the ionization of the gas it contains by the ultraviolet radiation from this group of very hot massive stars.
-These stars are also responsible for the "rosette" appearance of the nebula.
-In addition, they emit a stellar wind which clears the center of the nebula, which also allows the creation of new stars by compressing the cloud of gas and dust.
+The Rosette Nebula resembles a sparkling pink carnation.
+At its center, the star cluster NGC 2244 is easy to identify with binoculars.
+These stars formed about 4 million years ago.
+The nebula's brightness comes from the ionization of the gas within it by ultraviolet radiation from this group of very hot, massive stars.
+These stars are also responsible for the nebula's "rosette" appearance.
+In addition, they emit a stellar wind that brightens the nebula's center, which also allows the creation of new stars by compressing the cloud of gas and dust.

 Richard Beauregard